LEGION

 npx @9thlevelsoftware/legion --gemini # Google Gemini CLI

-# + copilot, kiro, windsurf, opencode, aider
+# + copilot, kiro, windsurf, opencode, kilo, kilo-code, aider

 # Then, in any project directory: